MarshHawk/automation-framework/README.md

 * Write tests that test one thing and test it well.
 In my experience, people tend to write longer/larger tests instead of isolating functionality into pieces that are as small as logically possible.
 With more specific tests, verify (soft assert) becomes less relevant.
 However, at my current place of employment, verify is used exclusively by convention instead of assert.
 On a side note, V
 * [PEP 8 - the Style Guide for Python Code](https://pep8.org/)
 * Pass fixtures as parameters unless the intended functionality cannot otherwise be achieved
+* Automate test reporting, the manual process for generating the reports here including the nodejs dependency is just for viewing examples

 ### Choices:
   #### What Conda offers: